ykim18mica/mica-gd220/lectures/w2-css-basics.md

 # CSS Basics

 Cascading Style Sheet or CSS defines the appearance of your web page.
-Note that it is important to separate the contents and the visual presentation.
+Note that it is important to separate the contents (HTML) and the visual presentation (CSS).

 ## How to add CSS rules
-There are three different ways to add CSS style to your webpage.
+There are three different ways to add CSS style to your webpage - you can use inline or use style tag or external css file.
 For now, we will place it inside `<head>`.
 ```html
 <html>
   <head>